Byzantine Empire under the Justinian dynasty: Justin II

+During a period of mental clarity, Justin appointed Tiberius as his successor in 574, and would later proclaim him Augustus prior to his own death in 578.

 Tiberius II

 Tiberius II succeeded Justin II.
 His four-year reign was marked by imperial weakness because the empire was over-stretched.
 He reinforced Ravenna, and his generals found success against the Persians in battles in Armenia and against the Berbers in North Africa.
 At the same time, the Slavs began migrating all the way down into Greece.
 The emperor could not pay the army of the East which was fighting the Persians, and they threatened to mutiny.
 As his forces were deployed elsewhere, the Avars took advantage of him and forced Tiberius to give up the key city of Sirmium.
 After this setback, Tiberius ate some bad food, which may have been intentionally poisoned, fell ill, and died.
+Tiberius II has drawn criticism from many due to his exorbitant spending, as he had given away 7200 pounds of gold each year for four years, alongside other substantial treasures, which he donated to the poor.